 - Low-Carb Dessert Recipes

 Learn to CookCooking actually isn't very hard.
-You can put together some simple meals very easily -- often in less time than it takes to order take-out food, and definitely in less time than it takes to go out to eat.
+You can put together some simple meals very easily -- often in less time than it takes to get take-out food, and definitely in less time than it takes to go out to eat.
 If you learn to cook yourself, you can have control of the ingredients, and once you get the hang of it, it often tastes a lot better, too!

 Is it Really Boredom?Many people only eat a limited number of different meals over and over again.
 If this has been your pattern in the past, perhaps you only need to find a few meals you like to put into those "slots".
 But maybe the problem really isn't boredom, it's missing your old favorite foods, or some other issue with the diet.
 It's a good idea to nail down exactly what you are struggling with so you can address it directly, and not just hang the label "boredom" on it.